multimodalbags/BAGS_Multimodal/README.md

 # BAGS_Multimodal

-This repository contains the code of data BAGS, which can messure the important data pairs in backdooring VQA and AVSR.
+This repository contains the code of BAGS, which can messure the important data pairs in backdooring VQA and AVSR.

 # BAGS